agas1911/firestick-loader/README.md

 ***Current Project Testing Status:***

+- No Root Downgrade Option (SEE NOTES!)

+    * This option changes the permissions to 777 on the following directories:

+		 * /cache/
+		 * /cache/dalvik-cache
+		 * /cache/recovery

+    * Once done, you will be able to unroot and the downgrade option will always work, as long as there is an ADB connection.

+    * Also works if device stays rooted.....of course ;)

 - 275MB+ Available Free Memory Running From HOME Screen

 - Blue Stock FireTV Stick Boot Animation